 How It All Started

 Kids Prosper Kids is a movement that began in the hearts of elementary students in Prosper, TX, in response to learning about the plight of children who have been trafficked in Ghana, West Africa.
 The students believed that if they had access to great schools and clean water in Prosper, then children in Ghana should, too.
 A dream was born to provide education and aid to impoverished areas in hopes of putting an end to generations of poverty, child labor, and modern day slavery.
-KPK’s first project will be to build and operate a private school in Kumasi, Ghana, called Prosper Life Primary School.
+KPK’s first project will be to build and operate a private school in Kumasi, Ghana, called Prosper Life International School.
 Our school will cater to the needs of the vulnerable youth in Ghana.
 Through this center, students will be exposed to innovative curriculum and rich cross-cultural experiences for students here and in Ghana.

 The Power of Your Dollar

 Kids Prosper Kids is a unique, student-driven non-profit organization that is breaking the chains of entitlement that often challenge the youth of today, and fueling a movement of generosity and compassion for others.
 Each week, KPK receives story after story from kids that are giving up their modern entertainment indulgences to volunteer their time for activities that benefit someone in need.
 From raising money for rescued victims of child labor in Ghana, to working in downtown Dallas providing support for hungry children and families, KPK students are learning to look beyond their comforts and city limit signs to generate change and prosperity for those who need it most .
 Your support and generosity are paving the way for students to be immersed in meaningful relationships with others in need, as they learn how to live generously and make a lasting mark on their world.